elshaddae/EverydayWechat/README.md

 Version update log

-Note: If you add a Turing Robot reply to your girlfriend, please consider it carefully! !! !! !!
+Note: If you add a Turing Robot reply to your contacts, please consider it carefully! !! !! !!
-Not every one of your girlfriends can accept it.
-You use robots to reply to "heartwarming words" and comfort her.
 Artificial intelligence may also be a mentally handicapped robot.
-Think about it if the robot responds to your girlfriend: "Let's break up."
-Maybe you really broke up.
-Although I will silently like in my heart (confessions of a single dog)
+Think about it carefully because sometimes the bot may end up answering texts that can affect the rest of your life just because it was credited that the wrong texts were your true intentions.

 Function Description